RishaanDevz/OpenAssistant/README.md

 # OpenAssistant 🤖

-Welcome to OpenAssistant, an advanced AI-powered chat interface with customizable profiles and extensible client support.
+Welcome to OpenAssistant, an advanced AI-powered chat interface with customizable profiles, extensible client support, and flexible model selection.

 ## Overview 🌟
 OpenAssistant is a flexible AI assistant platform designed to provide intelligent responses, perform calculations, and access various data sources.
 It offers a customizable experience through user-defined profiles and supports the development of custom client interfaces.

 ## Endpoints 🔌
 ### 1. `/connect` (POST)
 Establishes a connection between the client and the OpenAssistant server.